What Does it Take to Be a Business Intelligence Analyst?

 - Synthesize current business intelligence or trend data to support recommendations for action.

-These are the skills Business Intelligence Analysts say are the most useful in their careers:
+Below is a list of the skills most Business Intelligence Analysts say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.